 Day 4: Langtang Valley to Kyanjin Gompa, 3880m

-Leaving Langtang Valley, we will climb uphill to Sindum and Yamphu.
-The route takes you through Laja Khola to arrive at the viewpoint, which provides the breathtaking paranomic view of Kyanjin Gompa and the ice fall of Lirung and Kinshung.
+We will hike to Yamphu and Sindum after leaving the valley.
+The route takes you through Laja Khola to arrive at the viewpoint, which provides the breathtaking Paranomic view of Kyanjin Gompa and the ice fall of Lirung and Kinshung.
 Below the viewpoint exists Kyanjin Gompa, where we will stay overnight.

 Day 5: Kyanjin Gompa to Kyanjin Ri, 4997m